 This is an opportunity of unprecedented scale.
 The future is green.
 However, project uncertainty is curbing investor enthusiasm.
 Projects remain small as only limited resources are released for any given effort.
 There is also investment uncertainty as projects are donor-friendly but not structured for serious investors.
-Spades responds by capturing the opportunity with its global network of industry leaders:
+Spades.Life PBC, a public benefit corporation ("Spades") responds by capturing the opportunity with its global network of industry leaders: